 After a kidney transplant, you’ll visit the transplant clinic every week for the first month.
 Before you leave the hospital, you’ll receive the date and time of your first appointment.
 Make sure to bring your medications and your Organ Transplant Manual to all of your appointments.

 Clinic visits will gradually decrease over the next few months.
 After three months, you will return to your regular doctor for follow-up care.

 Returning to work

-Your transplant doctor will help you decide when you can go back to work based on your pre-transplant health and job type.
-Most patients return to work on a part-time basis and build up to full-time.
+Your transplant doctor will decide when you can go back to work based on your health and job type.
+Most patients return to work on a part-time basis around six weeks after surgery and build up to full-time.